TheGeekFiles/Discord-Bot-Base-Files/README.md

 {"message":"Logged in as: ","level":"info"}
 {"message":"BotUserNameGoesHere - BotApplicationIDGoesHere"}

-If you recieve and error, please read over your code and double check everything.
+If you recieve an error, please read over your code and double check everything.
 Seek support online for further assistance.
 You can always roll back by redownloading our sample template.

 # Credits
 The backend code is a mixture from other GitHub projects, and the bot.js code is from www.digitaltrends.com.
 Thanks to those people who made this code accessible to new users.